-D. TIME LIMITS
+D. GRIEVANCE FILING AND TIME LIMITS

-- 1. All grievances (individual, group, Union) must be presented promptly, in writing and in compliance with section A.2, above, but no later than thirty (30) calendar days from the date the grievant or the Union first became aware of, or should have become aware of with the exercise of reasonable diligence, the alleged violation of the Agreement.
-Grievances not presented within this thirty (30) calendar day period shall be considered untimely and ineligible for processing through the Grievance Procedure. - 2.
+- 1. Only one (1) subject matter shall be covered in any one (1) grievance.
+A grievance shall contain a clear and concise statement of the grievance by indicating the issue involved, the relief sought, the date the incident or violation took place, and the specific Section or Sections of the Agreement involved.
+The grievance shall be presented to the designated campus/Laboratory grievance official on a form agreeable to the parties.
+The grievance form shall be furnished to the employee by the Union and the form must be signed and dated by the grievant(s) and /or the grievant's representative. - 2.
+All grievances (individual, group, Union) must be presented promptly, in writing and in compliance with D.1, above, but no later than thirty (30) calendar days from the date the grievant or the Union first became aware of, or should have become aware of with the exercise of reasonable diligence, the alleged violation of the Agreement.
+Grievances not presented within this thirty (30) calendar day period shall be considered untimely and ineligible for processing through the Grievance Procedure. - 3.
 Grievances not appealed within the designated time limits in any step of the Grievance Procedure will be considered resolved on the basis of the last preceding University answer.
 Grievances not answered by the University within the designated time limits of any step of the Grievance Procedure may be appealed to the next step of the Grievance Procedure by giving written notice of the appeal within fifteen (15) calendar days of the expiration of the designated time limits to the campus official responsible for the next step of the Grievance Procedure.

-The parties may agree in writing to extend the time limits in any step of the Grievance Procedure.
-Such written extension must be accomplished in advance of the expiration of the time limit being waived.
-Deadlines which fall on a day which is not a campus business day will automatically be extended to the next business day.
-For grievance appeals and responses, the date of issuance shall be the date handdelivered, or the date of the US Postal Service postmark, if mailed, provided the address used is the non-work address on the grievance form.
-The date of hand delivery shall be the date of the stamp or handwritten acknowledgement of receipt as noted by the Labor Relations office.
-For emailed appeals to the Office of the President, the "date of filing" shall be the date received as indicated on the University's email server.
+- 4. The parties may agree in writing to extend the time limits in any step of the Grievance Procedure.
+Such written extension must be accomplished in advance of the expiration of the time limits being waived.
+Deadlines which fall on a day which is not a campus business day will automatically be extended to the next business day. - 5.
+Proper Filings - a.
+U.S. Mail the date of filing shall be the U.S. Postal Service postmark. - b.
+Hand Delivery the date of filing shall be the date of hand delivery. - c.
+Email Electronic the date of filing shall be the date received as indicated on the University's email server.
+The grievance initiation/appeal form must be in a PDF format attachment. - d.
+If the due date by which a grievance is to be filed, responded to, or appealed falls between December 15th and January 5th, the due date shall be automatically extended to January 10th. - 6.
+Within fifteen (15) days of ratification, the University shall provide AFSCME with a designated email address for each campus, medical center and Laboratory for the purpose of transmitting grievance initiation and appeals.